lskd/motd/README.md

 within a firefox or chrome browser, goto localhost:3000
 ```

 * DEMO_KEY is used in MotdController for demo purposes.
-For extendted use, get your own api key from [NASA](https://api.nasa.gov/#getting-started)
+Get and set your own api key from [NASA](https://api.nasa.gov/#getting-started) for extended use
 * Set your [NASA](https://api.nasa.gov/#getting-started) api key with ENV['NASA_MOTD_API_KEY'] in MotdController
 * rails server -e production requires ENV SECRET_KEY_BASE to be set